Judge reduces Menendez brothers' murder sentences, putting them a step closer to freedom

 “We all, on both sides of the family, believe that 35 years is enough,” Baralt said.
 “They are universally forgiven by our family.”

-Another cousin, Tamara Goodell, said she had recently taken her 13-year-old son to meet the brothers in prison, and that they would contribute a lot of good to the world if released.
+Another cousin, Tamara Goodell, said they would contribute a lot of good to the world if released.

+“They are a real family,” Geragos said.
+“Real people who have lived through unimaginable horrors.
+And I’m hopeful and glad that we’re one huge step closer to bringing the boys home.”

-Hernandez, who also testified during Erik and Lyle’s first trial, spoke about the abuse she witnessed in the Menendez household when she lived with them and the so-called “hallway rule.”
+Diane Hernandez, who also testified during Erik and Lyle’s first trial, spoke about the abuse she witnessed in the Menendez household when she lived with them.

 “When Jose was with one of the boys … you couldn’t even go up the stairs to be on the same floor,” Hernandez said of the father.

-Their defense attorney, Mark Geragos, said outside the court Tuesday that he wants the judge to reduce their charges to manslaughter and give them time served to allow them to be immediately released.

-At least seven family members are expected to testify at the hearings.
+The Associated Press does not typically name people who say they have been sexually abused unless they come forward publicly.

 Los Angeles County prosecutors argued against the resentencing.
-They say the brothers have not taken complete responsibility for the crime.
+Los Angeles District Attorney Nathan Hochman said the brothers had not taken complete responsibility for the crime.

 Geragos emphasized that the purpose of resentencing is to “encourage rehabilitation.”

-Note: This story has been updated to correct the ruling was issued Tuesday, not Friday, fixes the spelling of Baralt’s first name and corrects that the defense attorney, not the judge, wanted the charges reduced to manslaughter.